-Please follow us on Facebook for news and online services at https://www.facebook.com/stpetersonchan/
+Please follow us on Facebook for news and streamed services at https://www.facebook.com/stpetersonchan/

 The church is open daily from 10am to 4pm, and visitors can enjoy quiet reflection, or view the many historic features including a display of Celtic Crosses and interesting stained glass windows.
 The present building was consecrated in 1833.
 The previous church built on the site was St Catherine's, famous because it witnessed the marriage of William Bligh on 2 Feb 1789, later to be Captain of 'HMS Bounty' on which the infamous mutiny took place.
 The church sits in a large graveyard which serves the whole Parish of Onchan.

 St Peter's offers a range of services, often with a robed choir, and has a large and very active congregation.
-There is a Peter Bear Club for pre-schoolers, an active Mothers' Union, and Ladies Fellowship.
+There is an active Mothers' Union, and Ladies Fellowship.

 Lighthouse, an informal 'Messy Church' is held every second Sunday of the month in the nearby Parish Hall.